aviation social media marketing with Kim Walsh Phillips

 And then we’ll go back into Facebook cuz we know we had the right targeting, we had people who had raised their hands, we just didn’t have an offer that would convert.
 So then we can separate each step and optimize it if you do it that way.

-Paula Williams: Right, that’s one of the problems that we have in the aviation industry, is that we have such small audiences that it’s hard to do really good testing.
+Paula Williams: Right, that’s one of the problems that we have in with aviation social media marketing, is that we have such small audiences that it’s hard to do really good testing.

 But one thing that you can do, is reach out to the other members of the insider’s circle, because they’re really, really good at picking each other’s stuff apart [LAUGH] in a friendly way before you go spend money on something.
 So that would work really well before you did an offer on a Facebook or other social media advertising.